lamdu/lamdu/doc/NameAutoGen.md

 ## Name overloading

-Some langauges, like C++, do have some mechanisms for "overloading".
+Some langauges, like C++, have some mechanisms for "overloading".

-The compiler infers which of several functions with the same name to call based on the "function signature" inferred at the call site.
+The compiler resolves which of several functions with the same name to call based on the "function signature" inferred at the call site.

 ## When names clash in Lamdu